osposweb/osposweb.github.io/Development-setup.md

 Ospos tries to adhere to [CodeIgniter identation style](https://github.com/jekkos/opensourcepos/issues/389).

 ## Basic Tool installation
-Node.js, Grunt and Bower are used and needs to be installed:
+Node.js, Grunt and Bower are used and need to be installed:

     sudo apt-get install nodejs
     sudo apt-get install npm